JON95Git/zephyr-blinky-standalone/README.md

 # zephyr-blinky-standalone
-A simple example of how to control the GPIO to blink LEDs on the STM32 NUCLEOF767ZI
+A simple example of how to control the GPIO to blink LEDs on the STM32 NUCLEOF767ZI running on Zephyr RTOS